Simulator

 Developing Plugins with the Simulator

-The simulator uses the same plugin code and directory structure as the hardware firmware.
-This means you can:
+The simulator uses the same plugin code and directory structure as the firmware:

-1. Create your plugin in components/ctagSoundProcessor/ as described in the Plugin Tutorial.
+1. Create your plugin in components/ctagSoundProcessor/ as in the Plugin Tutorial.

-3. Once stable, build the ESP-IDF firmware and flash to hardware.
+3. Once stable, build the ESP-IDF firmware (idf.py build) and flash to hardware.

 Cloud Builds

 GitHub Actions can build simulator binaries for Windows and macOS automatically.
-Ensure GitHub Actions are enabled for your fork, then customize the workflows in .github/workflows/ to suit your needs.
+Enable Actions for your fork, then customize the workflows in .github/workflows/ to suit.